 One interesting feature about the Signal de Botrange is that it is currently 24 meters higher than it used to be!
 Originally it was measured as 694 meters above sea level.
-This changed in 1923 when the government of Belgium decided to build a 6-metre stone staircase on the peak, giving it a boost to hit the magic 700-metre mark.
+This changed in 1923.
+The government of Belgium built a 6-metre stone staircase on the peak.
+This gave it a boost to hit the magic 700-metre mark.

 The building of the staircase was considered rather an odd move, as it led … nowhere!
 So in 1934 further construction work was carried out at the peak.
 An observation tower was built to push the height to 718 metres above sea level.
 However, if you’re talking about its natural height, you would have to say it’s “just” 694 metres high.